rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 ## Publishing a Crate to Crates.io

-We've used crates from crates.io as dependencies of our project, but you can also share your code for other people to use by publishing your own crates.
+We’ve used crates from crates.io as dependencies of our project, but you can also share your code for other people to use by publishing your own crates.
-Crates.io distributes the source code of your packages, so it primarily hosts code that's open source.
+Crates.io distributes the source code of your packages, so it primarily hosts code that’s open source.

 Rust and Cargo have features that help make your published package easier for people to find and use.
-We'll talk about some of those features, then cover how to publish a package.
+We’ll talk about some of those features, then cover how to publish a package.

 ### Making Useful Documentation Comments

-Accurately documenting your packages will help other users know how and when to use them, so it's worth spending some time to write documentation.
+Accurately documenting your packages will help other users know how and when to use them, so it’s worth spending some time to write documentation.
 In Chapter 3, we discussed how to comment Rust code with `//`.
 Rust also has particular kind of comment for documentation, known conveniently as *documentation comments*, that will generate HTML documentation.
 The HTML displays the